William Lewis Cabell

 William Lewis Cabell (January 1, 1827 – February 21, 1911) was an American engineer, lawyer, businessman, and politician who served as the 14th, 16th and 20th mayor of Dallas (1874–1876, 1877–1879 and 1883–1885).
 Prior to that, he was a senior officer of the Confederate States Army who commanded infantry in the Western and Trans-Mississippi theaters of the American Civil War.

 Early life and education

-William Lewis Cabell was born in Danville, Virginia to Virginia Governor William H. Cabell.
+William Lewis Cabell was born in Danville, Virginia.
 Cabell had seven brothers.
 Six of them held prominent positions in the Confederate States Army.
 Another brother died just prior to the American Civil War from an arrow wound received in Florida.
 Cabell graduated from the United States Military Academy at West Point in 1850 and joined the United States Army as a second lieutenant with the 7th U.S. Infantry.
 In June 1855, he was promoted to first lieutenant and appointed as regimental quartermaster on the staff of General Persifor F. Smith.